Frequently Asked Questions

 Rolfing is unique because it:

-Works systematically across the whole body
+Uses scientifically backed techniques to systematically upgrade the whole body

-Focuses on long-term structural change
+Focuses on the root cause, providing long-term structural change

 Integrates movement and awareness